elasticio/elasticio.github.io/content/_components/sftp/actions.md

 Action to delete file by provided full file path.
 If the file does not exist, the empty message (`{}`) is returned

+> **Plesae Note:** To gain a better understanding of the functionality provided by Delete File action, we recommend checking out our [example article](/components/sftp/usage-example#delete-file).
+It provides a detailed walkthrough of how to use Delete File action effectively, which will assist you in working with it.

 ### Configuration Fields

 There is no Configuration Fields.